connor-ricks/modern-swiftui-case-study/Documentation/dependencies_and_testing.md

 But other dependencies could be added...
 - Right now, we generate `UUIDs`  for our models all across the application.
 This is less than ideal, and we could improve the application to utilize a `UUID` generator dependency.
-- Inside the function `recordStandup(transcript:)` in our [[StandupDetailModel.swift]] we create a `Date()` to represent the meeting took place.
+- Inside the function `recordStandup(transcript:)` in our `StandupDetailModel` we create a `Date()` to represent the meeting took place.
 We could have a dependency that provides a `.now` `Date` that we can provide so that we can effectively unit test.

 We've already outlined the importance of separation of concerns, so this section will help define how we actually do that in a modern and scalable SwiftUI application.

 ## `Standups.app` Examples
 ### Data Persistence
-Saving [[Standup.swift|Standups]] to disk and loading them on launch should not be the responsibility of our [[StandupsListModel.swift]], but it is a side-effect that we must trigger whenever our `standups` array changes.
+Saving `Standups` to disk and loading them on launch should not be the responsibility of our `StandupsListModel`, but it is a side-effect that we must trigger whenever our `standups` array changes.

-Let's jump into [[StandupsListModel.swift]] and see how data persistence works.
+Let's jump into `StandupsListModel` and see how data persistence works.

 Below `// MARK: Persistence` you'll see two functions.
 - `saveStandups`